 The way a man treats his mother and carries himself in her presence can tell you a lot about who he is as a person.
 If a man shows little respect for his mother, he most likely has little respect for women, in general, making him more likely to cross that line into infidelity.
 On the contrary, if he holds his mother and women in high regard and sees them as valuable creatures deserving respect, he is less likely to cheat.

-These are just some of the most common traits cheaters share.
-In summary, just be aware of the signs and don't make excuses for poor behavior.
-Being disrespected by a man is never acceptable, and it is often an indication of bigger problems in a relationship.
-Cheating, lying, flirting, verbal and emotional abuse are all things that should never be overlooked or tolerated.
+Cheating, lying, flirting, verbal and emotional abuse are all things that should never be overlooked or tolerated from your partner.
 If you don't stand for something, you will fall for anything.
 Be strong and demand respect from your partner.
 You don't have to live that way.